New to blogging and curious about what you can and can’t use from the internet? Get some simple tips for Ethical Blogging 101

 No one is perfect, but we need to respect other people’s hard work.
 I have made mistakes in the past with some of my old blog posts and using images before I knew about copyright infringement.
 But I have gone through most of my old posts to remove images and photos that don’t belong to me and ones that I don’t know 100% sure if they are free use.
 There are some lingering images here and there in my blog (I need to go through and find them…), but I have switched out many images in my blogs for my own images or images from places like Unsplash or Death to Stock that are specifically marked as FREE use.

-Where to get good content to use:
+Where to get good images to use:

 - Create your own: Create your own quotes and images using PicMonkey, Canva, Picasa, Whims app, Pablo by Buffer, Piktochart (infographics), and more (there are tons of resources out there!).
 If you aren’t a great photographer, use creative photo apps like PicStitch or Studio to make your photos stand out.
 Blogging takes time and lots of work: if you feel like you don’t have the time to create good content, then post less frequently.
 Think quality over quantity, but by all means post your own content.
 Not having to time to create your own content is never a good reason to use someone else’s content on your blog.